 - His high estimate of the size of Asia

-- His belief that Japan and other inhabited islands were far to the east of China.
+- His belief was that Japan and other inhabited islands were far to the east of China.

-- On October 28, 1492 Columbus explored the coast of Cuba.
-Here the Santa Maria ran aground and had to be abandoned.
-Columbus was received by the natives that lived in Cuba who gave him permission to leave 39 of his men behind to build a settlement.
+On October 28, 1492, Columbus explored the coast of Cuba.
+Here, the Santa Maria ran aground and had to be abandoned.
+Columbus was received by the natives who lived in Cuba, who gave him permission to leave 39 of his men behind to build a settlement.

-- He encountered his only resistance at what is now known as the Dominican Republic.
+He encountered his only resistance in what is now known as the Dominican Republic.
 He returned home on March 15, 1493.
 His first voyage was complete.
-News of his discoveries spread quickly though-out Europe.
+News of his discoveries spread quickly throughout Europe.

-- Columbus’ second voyage was much more sophisticated.
+Columbus's second voyage was much more sophisticated.
 Rather than 3 ships, he had 17 and 1,500 people to colonize the Indies with.
 He set sail for the Indies with his large caravan on September 24, 1493.
-This voyage he took a more northerly route.
-Along the way he found and named many new islands.
+During this voyage, he took a more northerly route.
+Along the way, he found and named many new islands.